Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Characterization of a mid-summer drought (MSD) with precipitation based statistics.
 The MSD is a phenomenon of decreased rainfall during a typical rainy season.
 It is a feature of rainfall in much of Central America and is also found in other locations, typically those with a Mediterranean climate.
 Details on the metrics are in Maurer et al. (2022) .

-geeCRT — by Hengshi Yu, a year ago
+geeCRT — by Hengshi Yu, 5 months ago

 Bias-Corrected GEE for Cluster Randomized Trials